Modern Foreign Languages

 Learning languages contributes to a mutual understanding, a sense of global citizenship and personal fulfilment.
 Pupils learn to appreciate different countries, cultures, communities and people.
 The ability to understand and communicate in another language is a lifelong skill for education, employment and leisure in this country and throughout the world.

 The department’s vision is to continually improve standards through an engaging and challenging curriculum which values the strengths of all and celebrates success.
 Competency in a foreign language unlocks the technological, enterprise and vocational abilities which enhance the employability skills of our pupils.
 We aim to promote cultural awareness and develop our young people into open-minded and confident global citizens of the 21st century.

-In year 8, pupils will continue to learn French for 2 hours per week and begin German for just 1 hour per week, following the ‘Stimmt’ framework and also delivered through ‘Activeteach’.
+In year 8, pupils will continue to learn French for 2 lessons per week and begin German for just 1 lesson per week, following the ‘Stimmt’ framework and also delivered through ‘Activeteach’.
 The German topics include: meeting and greeting, family, hobbies and school and are, as in French focussed on a solid understanding of the key grammar points in beginner’s German.

 In year 8 French lessons, following ‘Studio 2’pupils get their first taste of the past tense and enjoy topics such as: communication technology, ‘a week in Paris’, my identity, eating out and talent shows – which are again underpinned by a strong grammar focus, allowing pupils to develop their basic translation skills and spontaneous speech techniques such as S.O.R.E (statement, opinion, reason, extend).